 While in the past PKI was used to identify humans, nowadays it is used primarily to identify an ever growing number of machines.
 As we haven already seen, there are many challenges and it is nearly impossible for PKI professionals to satisfy them manually, especially at the speed and scale of today’s machine identities.

-According to many studies, a worrying percentage of companies experience problems protecting machine identities.
-While these companies see machine identity protection capabilities as important, they struggle to execute on those capabilities because machine identities are not being tracked, and insufficient tools are being used to protect them.
+According to many studies, a worrying percentage of companies experience problems managing machine identities.
+While these companies see machine identity management capabilities as important, they struggle to execute on those capabilities because machine identities are not being tracked, and insufficient tools are being used to manage and protect them.
 Without the right technology solutions in place, such as enforcing policies, effective machine identity lifecycle management, and responding to machine identity security incidents at enterprise scale, this rapidly fluctuating environment can be perilous.

 Traditional certificate management doesn’t meet the requirements of protecting today’s avalanche of machine identities.
 Orchestrating the creation, provisioning, rotation, renewal, and replacement of machine identities tasks manually is nearly impossible, given the rapid increase in volume of machine identities and the velocity of changes affecting them.

 It is important to be understood that protecting machine identities is as important as protecting human identities.
 Manual PKI implementation is a weak PKI implementation.
 The hard truth is that if your PKI is poorly implemented, it can be easy for cyber attackers to access your sensitive data and wreak havoc.